timothyrenner/tweetshovel/README.md

 It strictly obeys Twitter's rate limits (i.e. _without_ actually hitting it and getting a 429), and automatically pages through the tweet timelines or other results as needed.
 If your call gets too close to the rate limit, tweetshovel will sleep until the rate limit resets.

-It is also a Clojure library that can be used for enhanced control over things like authentication, shovel termination, and output.
+~~It is also a Clojure library that can be used for enhanced control over things like authentication, shovel termination, and output.~~
+The library functionality has been removed to allow breaking backend changes needed to perform long scrapes from the command line.
+Those changes are presently in development.

 ## Reasoning